ggxchain/documentation/src/sydney-testnet/validator-guides/how-to-setup-a-validator-node.md

 * --unsafe-rpc-external

 You do not need pruning if you want to run a full archive node for some purposes.
-`--chain /tmp/sydney.json` - You might need to specify a correct path to the file.

 Here the user must replace `<INSERT_UNIQUE_NAME>` with a unique name for their validator.